top of page

 Tuberculosis

 A well-known clinical candidate repositioned for shortening TB therapy in partnership with Indian Institute of Science (IISc), Bangalore.
-The project is funded by DBT India.
+Preclinical proof of concept studies and clinical trial (Phase 2) is funded by DBT India.

 Saracatinib